Rosen Law Firm Encourages IMX Token Purchasers to Inquire About Immutable Securities Class Action Investigation

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims against Immutable resulting from allegations that Immutable may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims against Immutable resulting from allegations that Immutable may have issued materially misleading business information to the investing public.

 So what: If you purchased IMX tokens you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.